Kelsey Bennett: Professional career

 Bennett turned professional in 2022 and joined the WPGA Tour of Australasia.
 In 2023, she joined the LET Access Series where she recorded six top-10s and finished 14th in the Order of Merit in her rookie season.

 Bennett came through a 13-way sudden-death playoff in final qualifying at Hankley Common to secure a place in the 2023 Women's British Open at Walton Heath, where she missed the cut by two strokes.

 In February 2024, she won The Athena at Peninsula Kingswood Golf Club in Melbourne by going one-under, one-under and even in her three four-hole matches on Sunday.

 In Bennett's first event in Europe in 2024, she held a one stroke lead heading into the final round of the Montauban Ladies Open, ultimately finishing third, two strokes behind winner Helen Briem.
 She made a handful of LET starts without missing a cut, before claiming her maiden LETAS victory at the Hauts de France – Pas de Calais Golf Open with a birdie on the first playoff hole.

+In 2026, she won the Australian Women's Classic four strokes ahead of Meghan MacLaren and Caley McGinty at Magenta Shores Golf & Country Club.